Midcareer Grant Program

 Grant awards will not be confined to proposals to learn a new discipline, although in a number of cases that would fit.
 A psychologist studying techniques for promoting positive character development in children might spend a year studying philosophical work bearing on character development and the proper role of families and schools in shaping children’s character.
 A historian of American education might spend a year studying some aspect of the history of education in Brazil or France.
 A scholar who works on the teaching of writing in colleges might have reason to acquire a deeper understanding of early literacy.

-Candidates will be faculty members who were awarded doctorates within the last seven to fourteen years.
+Candidates will be faculty members who were awarded doctorates within the last seven to twenty years.

 This program is intended to provide support for a year-long program of study during which time the recipient will be released from teaching and from committee service and governance responsibilities on his or her home campus.